protesilaos/my-website/_interpretations/2023-03-22-papakonstantinou-sophie.md

 untied hair all red
 on the shoulders
-Black ash next to the megaphone the tires smell suspiciously to the cops
-Ten past three, years ten
-closed zipper, cold
-and shredded scarf
+Black ash next to the megaphone the tires smell suspiciously to the police officers Ten past three, years ten closed zipper, cold and shredded scarf
 Alien town, all aliens
-but you pinned
+and you like stray hope
-like before on the same traffic light
+on the same traffic light

 One victim and another victim
 two unassuming black jackets